 Simmons College and the Landmark School in Prides Crossing, Massachusetts have collaborated since 1995 to offer a Master of Science in Education with the option of initial licensure in Moderate Disabilities PreK-8 or 5-12 to Landmark School employees.
 The Simmons program at Landmark School must be completed in five years.
 Most courses are taught on-site at the Landmark School.
 Most courses run on a weekend cycle — Friday evening, all day Saturday, and some Sundays.

 The New England Center for Children

-Simmons College and the New England Center for Children based in Southborough, Massachusetts have collaborated since 1992 to offer a Master of Science in Education with the option of initial licensure in Severe Disabilities PreK-12 to NECC employees.
+Simmons College and the New England Center for Children based in Southborough, Massachusetts have collaborated since 1992 to offer a Master of Science in Education and a Certificate in Severe Disabilities with the option of initial licensure in PreK-12 to NECC employees.
 The Simmons program at NECC must be completed in four years.
 Courses are taught on-site at the New England Center for Children.

 South Coast Educational Collaborative

 Simmons College and the South Coast Educational Collaborative based in Seekonk, Massachusetts joined together in 1991 to create graduate level educational experiences for teachers in the Southeastern region of the state.
 The partnership offers a Master of Science Degree in Education with the option of initial licensure in Moderate Disabilities PreK-8 or 5-12.
 The Simmons program at South Coast Collaborative is a 14-course sequence that is completed in approximately two years.
 Most courses are taught onsite in the South Coast Collaborative area.